apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-calandarDataMatch:
+## calandarDataMatch
 Similar to data match but tries to "normalize" the calendar data so that e.g., different ordering of properties is not significant.

 	Argument: 'filepath'
 		The file path to a file containing data to match the response body to.

 	Example:

 	<verify>